NCAR/aircraft_projects/scripts/data_flow/readme.md

 ### SetupZip

-The SetupZip class sets up the zipping functionality if the datafiles needs to be zipped before being transfered.
+The SetupZip class (in _zip.py) sets up the zipping functionality if the datafiles needs to be zipped before being transferred.
 The `__init__` method of the SetupZip class performs the following steps:

  1. Iterates over each key in the file_ext dictionary: